DaarkDev/thesimpledictionary-words/imfender.md

 Definition: Someone who slaps the phrase "no offense, but.." before every insult as an excuse to mock or patronize someone, and expects them not to take offense somehow.

-Roots: "offendor" (one who makes another take offense), and "im" meaning not.
+Roots: "offender" (one who makes another take offense), and the prefix "im" meaning not.

 Example: Gin told me not to take offense, but then he insulted me with a racial slur!